 List of trainers:

-- Laboratory Safety: Ren Bernier, email@example.com
+- Manager of Laboratory Safety: Ren Bernier, firstname.lastname@example.org

 - Animal Care and Use Program: Marko Melendy, email@example.com